Struggling with low traffic on your blog?

 Low incoming links

-The best way to start improving your internal link is by identifying pages that have the least number of internal links.
-Every page should at least have 1-2 internal links (referenced from other pages).
+The best way to improve your internal link is by identifying pages with the least internal links.
+Every page should have 1-2 internal links (referenced from other pages).

 If you are using Semrush, then use its inbuilt feature to find pages with low incoming links.
 If you are not using the Semrush, and using the Yoast SEO plugin, read the next section where I have shared how you can do the same using the Yoast SEO WordPress plugin.